OlivierSohn/hamazed/README.md

 You can even create your own multi-player game, starting from the [tutorial-game](/imj-game-tutorial-increment).

+# Supported platforms

+Officially supported client platforms are (recent versions of) macOS and Ubuntu.

+On macOS, a recent version of `clang` is needed to build.
+On Ubuntu, a recent version of `gcc` is needed to build.

 # Packages

 List of packages, inverse-topologically sorted wrt dependencies, with keywords / short description for each of them: